nburwell/jira-glue/README.md

 jira_client:
   base_url: https://ringrevenue.atlassian.net
   username: development
-  # password must be stored in following places:
+  # password must be stored in one of the following places:
   #  * ENV variable (use JIRA_PASSWORD)
   #  * keychain (create an entry matching the app_name above)